A detailed shirataki noodles recipe that will teach you how to make the most out of these keto miracle noodles. Simply buttered, they are delicious!

 Having said that, do not expect this shirataki noodles recipe to taste like a recipe that uses regular pasta!
 That would simply be impossible.

 You should view them as a good substitute for anyone on a keto, low carb or low-calorie diet.
 But it’s not the real thing.

 They do seem to have health benefits.
 Konjac root is basically glucomannan, a soluble fiber, or prebiotic.
 It encourages the growth of good bacteria in the stomach.

-Having said that, it CAN cause intestinal distress in some people.
-So start slowly and see how it affects you.
-If you suffer gas or stomach ache, shirataki noodles are sadly not for you.
+Having said that, they CAN cause intestinal distress in some people.
+So start slowly and see how they affect you.
+If you suffer gas or stomach ache, then they are sadly not for you.

 Can you keep leftovers?

 I wish I could have a definitive answer.
-But I honestly never had to deal with leftovers.
-I never have leftovers when making this shirataki noodles recipe. 😀
+But I honestly never had to deal with leftovers, because I never have any when making this tasty recipe. 😀

-But I assume that you can keep leftovers in a sealed container in the fridge for 3-4 days and reheat them in the microwave on 50% power.
+But I assume that you can keep leftovers in a sealed container in the fridge for 3-4 days and reheat them in the microwave, covered, on 50% power.

 Shirataki Noodles with Butter and Parmesan